wp-plugins/always-edit-in-html/readme.txt

 == Screenshots ==

 1. Always edit in HTML options box.
 Check to turn on.
 2. Option turned on and page/post is in HTML mode.
-Visual tab removed.
+Visual and HTML tabs removed.

 == Changelog ==